 “It allows users the ability to create tracts of interest and inventory grids in several manners.
 The user can overlay these features onto either topographic maps or Ortho Imagery,” he said.
 “The user can use the internal GPS to navigate to a point of interest or capture the spatial element of a particular point of interest.”

-Students can see real time inventory results that will aid them in developing a good judgement of forest metrics.
+Students can see real time inventory results that will aid them in developing a good judgment of forest metrics.

 “This software will allow students to utilize the latest technology associated with forest inventory activities,” said Davis College Dean Daniel J. Robison.
 “We are grateful to Landmark and Mr. McWhorter for their generosity and their interest in ensuring our students are using the latest technology in the field.”